nspcc-dev/neofs-testcases/README.md

 `robot/variables/` - All variables for tests.
 It is possible to add the auto-loading logic of parameters from the smart-contract in the future.
 Contain python files.

-`robot/testsuites/` - Robot Test Suites and Test Cases.
+`robot/testsuites/` - Robot TestSuites and TestCases.

-`robot/testsuites/integration/` - Integration test suites and test cases
+`robot/testsuites/integration/` - Integration test suites and testcases

-`robot/testsuites/fi/` - Fault Injection test suites and test cases
+`robot/testsuites/fi/` - Fault Injection testsuites and testcases

 ### Code style